mhluska/blackjack-simulator/README.md

   disableEvents: false,
   checkDeviations: false,

-  // Can be one of 'default', 'pairs', 'uncommon', 'illustrious18'.
-If the mode
+  // Can be one of 'default', 'pairs', 'uncommon', 'deviations'.
+If the mode is set to 'deviations', `checkDeviations`
-  // is set to 'illustrious18', `checkDeviations` will be forced to true.
+  // will be forced to true.
-  mode: 'default',
+  mode: "default",
   debug: false,

   playerBankroll: 1000 * 10 ** 7,